 Keep Everyone in One Place

-I’ve started putting the 11 and under crowd at the dining room table and operating from there, standing and moving from child to child most of the time.
-The only time I change this is when I have a child who needs to read aloud, then we move to the couch.
+When everyone needs you, it’s best to keep everyone in the same vicinity so you aren’t running all over the house!
+My younger crowd sits at the dining room table so I can stand and move from child to child, helping them with math, phonics, handwriting, etc. The only time I change this is when I have a child who needs to read aloud, then we move to the couch.

-The baby stays in her high chair as long as we can manage, and I give the 3 yo busy work at the table that keeps him occupied for a little while.
+When I have a baby, I keep them in a high chair as long as possible, so they are near the dining room table.
+I also give the toddler busy work at the table to keep them occupied for a little while.

 Here’s a high chair similar to what we have:

 I really like how this seat accommodates infants through toddlers.
 I can have baby at the table with us from a very early age!

 Wouldn’t it be great if you had a nanny living with you?!
 However, that’s not often feasible for the average homeschool mom, but guess what…the average homeschool mom still needs HELP!

 So, if you can’t purchase a nanny, how about purchasing a “helper” of a different sort!